tomasvana10/xpuz/README.md

 </div>

-An educational GUI package built with `CustomTkinter` that allows you to play procedurally generated crosswords.
+An educational GUI package built with `CustomTkinter` that allows you to design and play procedurally generated crosswords.
 - Download the latest source code: [click here](https://github.com/tomasvana10/crossword_puzzle/releases/latest)

 ## Dependencies